AWBuchanan7/temple/README.md

 ![https://raw.githubusercontent.com/AWBuchanan7/Temple/master/triforce.jpg](https://raw.githubusercontent.com/AWBuchanan7/Temple/master/triforce.jpg)

 A library for modding The Legend of Zelda: Ocarina of Time with TypeScript in Project64.
 Temple is in _very_ early stage development.
-Currently the actual implementation of Temple exists in the "./Temple/" directory.
-Early demonstrative mods that are built with Temple are included in the "./ExampleMods/" directory.
+Currently the actual implementation of Temple exists in the "./Temple/" directory of the repository.
+Early demonstrative mods that are built with Temple are included in the "./ExampleMods/" directory of the repository.

 __Please see our wiki for more information: [Temple Wiki](https://github.com/AWBuchanan7/Temple/wiki)!__ The wiki includes info on where the project is going, and how to install Temple!